alexanderritik/CollabrativeEditor/README.md

 * We can do real time chat for clearing doubts
 * We can do pair editing

-Of course, no one template will serve all projects since your needs may be different.
-A list of commonly used resources that I find helpful are listed in the acknowledgements.

 ### Built With
 This section should list any major frameworks that you built your project using.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.